earthlab/earthlab.github.io/_posts/courses/earth-analytics/07-multispectral-remote-sensing/2017-02-22-spectral01-intro-spectral-remote-sensing-R.md

 | Band 8 - Panchromatic | 500 - 680 | 15 | 18 |
 | Band 9 - Cirrus | 1360 - 1380 | 30 | 2.0 |

-Above: Source - <a href="http://landsat.usgs.gov" target="_blank">USGS Landsat</a>
+Source: <a href="http://landsat.usgs.gov" target="_blank">USGS Landsat</a>

 <figure>
     <a href="{{ site.url }}/images/courses/earth-analytics/remote-sensing/Landsat8_BandsUses.png">
     <img src="{{ site.url }}/images/courses/earth-analytics/remote-sensing/Landsat8_BandsUses.png" alt="landsat 8 bands image">
     </a>
     <figcaption>The bands for Landsat 7 (bottom) vs Landsat 8 (top).
-    there are several other landsat instruments that provide data - the most commonly used being Landsat 5 and 7.
+    there are several other Landsat instruments that provide data - the most commonly used being Landsat 5 and 7.
 The specifications for each instrument are different.
 Source: USGS Landsat.</figcaption>
 </figure>